mojimoon/bangumi-anime-ranking/ponet/README.md

 2. Calculate the score of A and B. Different forms of relative score of A against B is defined as:
     - **Total Score** is defined as `x - y`.
     - **Percentage Score** is defined as `(x - y) / n`.
-    - **Percentage Score with Confidence** is defined as `(x - y) / sqrt(n)`.
     - **Simple Score** is defined as `sgn(x - y)`.

 > Different scores can behave very differently.
 Suppose we have entry A and B (x = 90, y = 10, n = 100), and entry C and D (x = 9, y = 1, n = 10).
 > - Total score favors entry with more votes.
 A will receive a higher score than C. It is likely to yield a ranking similar to the classic ones.
 > - Percentage score favors entry with less disagreement.
 A will receive equal score as C. However, suppose we have a user thinking D is better than C. This will siginicantly reduce the score of C; and if he thinks B is better than A, this will just slightly reduce the score of A.
-> - Percentage score with confidence is a compromise between the above two.
-It still favors entry with more votes, but it will become much less sensitive when n is large.
-A will still receive a higher score than C, but the difference is much smaller than that of total score.
 > - Simple score is another compromise.
 Pretty insensitive to n, but tolerates disagreement more.

 3. The relative score of B against A is defined as the negative of that of A against B.